 How does this affect our credit card interest rates?
 The NCR states that the maximum interest rate that banks are allowed to charge consumers for unsecured credit transactions is the repo rate plus 21% per year.
 That’s 21% plus 6.5%

-Currently banks are not allowed to charge you more than 27.75% in interest.
+Currently, banks are not allowed to charge you more than 27.75% in interest.
 However, because the interest rate is closely linked to the repo rate, the interest rate changes as the repo rate changes.
-If the repo rate goes up with 1%, your interest rate goes up by 1%.
+If the repo rate goes up by 1%, your interest rate goes up by 1%.

 Banks know that majority of us don’t read the T’s & C’s when signing a contract.
 That puts them in a powerful position.
 They also know that if you do change the contract, they don’t have to put up with you as a client.